Kenneth Roberts: a mixed race British pathfinder at the Battle of Arnhem

 Building on the information found in records and books, Chamion then began to search more widely for additional information to supplement Kenneth’s story.
 Discussions on the forum WW2 Talk about the presence of Black British and mixed race soldiers in the war linked to an excellent overview of their presence at Arnhem from Wargaming Girl, who has discovered several other Black and mixed race soldiers who fought there.
 Interestingly, she notes that in the military, the nickname ‘Darkie’ also appears to have been given to white soldiers.

-Les’s account also highlights how his father Leslie also served during WW2, most notably as part of the D Day landings where he then went on to help liberate concentration camps.
-And, at the beginning of his account, Les shares an incredible image of his grandfather John in his WW1 army uniform.
+Les’s account highlights how his father also served during WW2, most notably as part of the D Day landings where he then went on to help liberate concentration camps.
+And, at the beginning of his account, you can also see the incredible image of his grandfather John in his WW1 army uniform.

-Visit the page at Stoke Museum to read Les’s family account and see his wonderful family photos.
+Visit the page at the Potteries Museum & Art Gallery to read Les’s family account and see his wonderful family photos.

 Hidden in plain sight